-One in eight (12%) girls and young women with disabilities told us they do not have somewhere comfortable to live.
+women with disabilities told us they do not ve.

 CHAPTER 7: LEISURE AND PHYSICAL ACTIVITY

 Leisure activities such as sports, hobbies, and cultural activities are important for happiness for girls and young women.
 But many girls and young women do not engage with these joyful activities as much as they would like to.
 Whilst this is due to many reasons, the most common reasons were feeling unsafe, feeling unsupported, facilities that are inaccessible, and cost.